Academic Year Information

 Tuition

-2022-2023 fees for academic year programming are $200/week per student (with a sibling discount of $175/week per sibling).
+2023-2024 fees for academic year programming are $222/week per student.
 Fees are pro-rated according to the number of days of instruction.
 A limited number of need-based scholarships are available.
-We anticipate a slight increase in fees for the 2023-2024 school year.

 Courses Offered